GCC: Population employed in the private sector and percentage of non-nationals in the sector in GCC countries (2015-2024)

 Since Q1 2010, LMRA has been using data from LMRA Expat management System (EMS) to produce the total number of foreign worker employment in public and private sectors.

-No data on employment after Q2 2023 in LMRA statistics.
+No data on employment by sector after Q2 2023 in LMRA statistics.

 Kuwait: Central Statistical Bureau.
 Integrated Database – LMIS, Q4 data, 2015 to 2024.